utmandrew/virtual-mystery/src/vm-django/comments/README.txt

  - 201 Created on Success
  - 400 BAD REQUEST on Failure
- - 403 FORBIDDEN if user has previously commented or mystery start date has    not been reached
+ - 403 FORBIDDEN if user has previously commented

 ** Definiton **